John Manley: Report on Canada's Mission in Afghanistan

-On 12 October 2007, Manley was appointed by Conservative Prime Minister Stephen Harper to head an independent, non-partisan panel reviewing Canada's mission and future role in Afghanistan, a position he had discussed with Liberal leader Stéphane Dion beforehand.
+On October 12, 2007, Manley was appointed by Conservative prime minister Stephen Harper to head an independent, non-partisan panel reviewing Canada's mission and future role in Afghanistan, a position he had discussed with Liberal leader Stéphane Dion beforehand.
 Both Dion and Liberal Foreign Affairs critic Bob Rae had encouraging words for the panel.

-Manley's appointment was described as a "masterstroke" in a The Globe and Mail editorial, given Manley's evident qualifications as a former foreign minister and former chairman of a cabinet committee on public security and anti-terrorism established after 9/11.
+Manley's appointment was described as a "masterstroke" in an editorial in The Globe and Mail, given Manley's evident qualifications as a former foreign minister and former chairman of a cabinet committee on public security and anti-terrorism established after 9/11.

 Also, by appointing a prominent Liberal, bipartisan support could be built for what was originally a Liberal-mandated mission.

 The Independent Panel on Canada's Future Role in Afghanistan reported on January 28, 2008, in what became known as the Manley report.
 It argued for an indefinite extension of the mission beyond February 2009, but also pointed to logistical and equipment shortfalls, communications challenges with telling the mission's story to Canadians, and a coming manpower strength shortage.
 The report's recommendations were accepted by the House when the Liberals backed them along with the Conservatives.